etchgis/OpenTripPlanner/README.md

 ## Mailing Lists

 The main forums through which the OpenTripPlanner community organizes development and provides mutual assistance are our two Google discussion groups.
-Changes and extensions to OTP are debated on the developers' list (opentripplanner-dev).
-More general questions and announcements of interest to non-developer OTP users should be directed to the opentripplanner-users list.
+Changes and extensions to OTP are debated on the developers' list - [opentripplanner-dev](https://groups.google.com/forum/#!forum/opentripplanner-dev).
+More general questions and announcements of interest to non-developer OTP users should be directed to the [opentripplanner-users](https://groups.google.com/forum/#!forum/opentripplanner-users) list.